DigiDago/moodle-auth_cassync/README.md

 Introduction
 ============
 Cassync is an authentication plugin for Moodle.
 It uses CAS 3 and you can synchronize attributes directly from your CAS to Moodle profile fields.
 It’s particularly helpful if you can’t connect your LDAP with Moodle.
-By doing so, you will have the same result if you use the LDAP settings available in Moodle core, but using only your CAS.
+By doing so, you will have the same result as if you had used the LDAP settings available in Moodle core, but using only your CAS.

 Required version of Moodle